zugebot/LegacyEditor/README.md

 ## License

-Please refer to [`LICENSE.md`](LICENSE.md) for detailed information on the licensing of this code and its usage permissions.
+Please refer to [`LICENSE.md`](LICENSE.md) for information on the licensing of this code and its usage permissions.

 ---